websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/developing-a-custom-form-field-for-liferay-7-2.md

-# Devleloping a Custom Form Field for Liferay 7.2
+# Developing a Custom Form Field for Liferay 7.2

-React-based custom form fields can be devleloped for Liferay 7.3 and Liferay 7.4.
+React-based custom form fields can be developed for Liferay 7.3 and Liferay 7.4.
 See [Writing Custom Form Field Types](./writing-a-form-storage-adapter.md) to learn how.
 Liferay 7.2 used a different frontend technology, based on MetalJS and Soy closure templates.
 In this tutorial you can learn to adapt the React-based Acme C2P9 Slider field to run on a Liferay 7.2 installation.

 ## Adjusting the Acme C2P9 Slider to Run on Liferay 7.2